purpleidea/flabbergast/platform/compiler-design.md

 is one which requires lookups and non-local flow.
 For instance, in the case of `Let` above, if `x` is determined to be a string, then the program does not need non-local flow even when crossing an environment boundary.

+## Code Generation
+It should be obvious that code generation is complex.
+The goal of the KWS VM specification is to simplify the compiler.
+The KWS VM instructions are more similar to the kinds of instructions one would expect on a typical VM, so providing translations for most of them are straight forward.
+Iteration and lookup are the two most complicated.
+In addition to the KWS VM, the compiler has several “code generation” templates.
+These are rules that do not, in general, generate code in the target VM, but instead control flow in the compiler itself.

+As a simplification, iteration handles both fricassée expressions and frame/template generation.
+This limits the scope of what needs to be implemented on the VM.

+The compiler is trying to produce two types of artefacts: native functions that take a “this” frame, a “container” frame, and a lookup context and return a value and native functions that take the same arguments plus an additional original value.
+These functions are the stuff that language can then use to assemble frames and do overrides.

+The most difficult problem is determining the order in which to do the computations, since lookup makes this not possible to figure out at run time.
+There are effectively two options: convert the entire program to continuation-passing style or be able to suspend and resume computations.
+The intellectually correct answer is to use continuation-passing style (CPS), but, in practice, this means repeated copying of variables to new closures, so the suspend-and-resume method is used (essentially Duff's device).
+The compiler template does not make this distinction, given the way it is defined.
+The implementation does.

+Each of the function types is represented by a class and the fields of the class hold the state information and intermediate values needed.
+A function can await another where it saves its state, appends itself to the “return” callback of the other function, then yields.
+Upon completion, the other function queues all waiting functions for execution and exits.
+In CLI and the JVM, each one of these return callbacks is implemented as a method+delegate or anonymous inner class, respectively.
+Upon re-entry, the main method of each function reads its current state and jumps to the appropriate point in the code.

+One of the quirky problems is this: CPS is a more natural for the language and Duff's device is more natural for the VM.
+The transformation is to use CPS in the compiler itself to generate the bytecode for the Duff's device.
+Sorry, the compiler is a labyrinth of callbacks.

+Another issue with the compiler is the linearisation order.
+A KWS VM instruction that takes two arguments doesn't explicitly know or care in what order they are computed; the VM specification assumes they _are_ already computed.
+For more complicated instructions, there can be several parameters and it is possible that one of them may need to exit the current execution flow, there by disrupting anything on the VM's operand stack (or currently assigned variables when targeting a SSA system, such as LLVM).
+To solve this, each representation of an instruction provide a generator generator, or `gen_gen`.
+The `gen_gen` provides the mechanism to assemble the declarative description of the KWS VM instructions into a form that can be converted into a compiler.
+In effect, `gen_gen` templates convert the declarative description of the behaviour in to continuation-passing style and then the target-language compiler converts the CPS into a Duff's device.